 Carter, RM, Bowling, DL, Reeck, C, and Huettel, SA.
 "A distinct role of the temporal-parietal junction in predicting socially guided decisions."
 Science 336.6090 (2012): 109-111.
 Full Text

 Coutlee, CG, and Huettel, SA.
-"The functional neuroanatomy of decision making: prefrontal control of thought and action."
-Brain research 1428 (January 2012): 3-12.
-(Review) Full Text
+"The functional neuroanatomy of decision making: Prefrontal control of thought and action."
+Brain Research 1428 (2012): 3-12.
+Full Text

 Kragel, PA, Carter, RM, and Huettel, SA.
 "What makes a pattern?
 Matching decoding methods to data in multivariate pattern analysis."
 Frontiers in Neuroscience NOV (2012).
 Full Text

 Levallois, C, Clithero, JA, Wouters, P, Smidts, A, and Huettel, SA.
 "Translating upwards: Linking the neural and social sciences via neuroeconomics."
 Nature Reviews Neuroscience 13.11 (2012): 789-797.
 Full Text